On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM

-Between Llama-3 8B and Aya-23 8B, despite their similar decoder-only architecture, Table \ref{tab:eval_single_calib_lang_selection} highlights distinct performance patterns between the two models under investigation.
-With its larger vocabulary size in the six non-English languages, Aya-23 8B generally outperforms the Llama-3 8B model in most evaluation languages and tasks, both before and after pruning.
+However, between Llama-3 8B and Aya-23 8B, despite their similar decoder-only architecture, there are distinct performance patterns.
+Aya-23 8B generally outperforms the Llama-3 8B model in most evaluation languages and tasks, both before and after pruning.
 Notably, Aya-23 8B experiences less performance drop after pruning but shows less stable results, often performing better on languages other than the one used for calibration.
-Overall, these results suggest that vocabulary size and pre-training data impact baseline performance and accuracy after pruning in a multilingual context.

-Between Wanda and SparseGPT, Llama-3 8B's performance degrades less after pruning with SparseGPT pruning, while the performance of the pruned Aya-23 8B model varies, that is, excelling with Wanda or SparseGPT depends on the task.
-Specifically, SparseGPT produces a distinct diagonal pattern for Aya-23 8B on ARC and HellaSwag, while Wanda often yields superior performance for calibration with non-target languages on Belebele and MMLU.
-No pruning technique consistently performs best in all tasks.
+Between Wanda and SparseGPT, Llama-3 8B's and Aya-23 8B's performance degrades less after SparseGPT pruning.
+Our findings highlight the future work required for more robust pruning methods across downstream tasks in different languages.